 Harry S. Truman Drive is a Master Plan arterial facility with a planned right-of-way of 120 feet.
 Mount Lubentia Way is a Master Plan collector facility with a planned right-of-way of 80 feet.
 Sufficient right-of-way exists along both roadways, and no further dedication is required by this plan.

-The Transportation Planning Section concludes that adequate access roads will exist as required by Section 24-124 of the Prince George's County Code if the application is approved.
+Adequate access roads will exist as required by Section 24-124 of the Prince George's County Code.